Poojan670/library-system-python/Readme.md

 -------------

 System asks for admin setup during the initial startup.

+System requires for admin configs at every other startup (Similar to login)

 Admin can then, manage the library system with the following features / choices :

     (1).
 Add book